nxext/nx-extensions/docs/docs/svelte/overview.md

 ## Executors / Builders

-Our React applications are built using the executors from the [@nxext/vite](../vite/overview.md) plugin.
+Our Svelte applications are built using the executors from the [@nxext/vite](../vite/overview.md) plugin.